The Outfoxies: Reception and legacy

 In April 1995, Game Machine listed The Outfoxies as being the fourth most popular arcade game in Japan at the time.
 Although it did not gather much attention at release, the game has been well received in retrospective analysis.
 In particular, the game has been noted for its eccentric and inordinate violence and action, similar to action films.
 Hardcore Gaming 101 wrote that it feels like a "ridiculously over-the-top" action film.
 Game*Spark wrote that it felt like a disaster film or a B-class action film.
 Destructoid highlighted the game's bizarre cast of characters, and wrote that the game had more "weirdness and non-stop violence" than games developed by Goichi Suda which are typically associated with those elements.
 Game*Spark agreed it had thematic elements consistent with those in Suda's games.
 Coincidentally, Suda is a fan of The Outfoxies and owns a copy which is displayed and playable at Grasshopper Manufacture's offices.
 Although there are thematic similarities between it and his game Killer7 (2005), he claims he learned about The Outfoxies after developing Killer7, and any such similarities are just coincidence.
 Both Game*Spark and Rock, Paper, Shotgun wrote that the game felt like a modern indie game.
 More specifically, Game*Spark and Suda compared it to Hotline Miami (2012).

 The general game design was also praised.
 Rock, Paper, Shotgun wrote that they were constantly surprised by the variety of throwable items and the outlandish stage gimmicks.
 Game*Spark believed that the game's diverse stage layouts and their ability to change dynamically over time were some of its best features.
 Hardcore Gaming 101 agreed, writing that the stages were creative and cinematic.
 They believed The Outfoxies was ahead of its time and a "one of a kind" game, describing it as a cross between Rolling Thunder (1989) and Elevator Action Returns (1994).

 The Outfoxies is regarded as an early example of an arena fighting game, vastly predating and possibly inspiring the Super Smash Bros. series.
 Destructoid listed it as number one on their list of Super Smash Bros. alternatives.
 GamesRadar+ wrote that it "may very well be the greatest Smash Bros. knock-off of all time" despite its release four years before the first Super Smash Bros. game.
-They wrote that The Outfoxies had more extravagant violence while the Super Smash Bros. series has a more playful and innocent vibe.
+They wrote that The Outfoxies had more extravagant violence while the Super Smash Bros. series has a more playful and innocent feeling.
 Hardcore Gaming 101 wrote that it is different enough from Super Smash Bros. to be worth playing in its own right.

-The developers behind Star Wars: The Force Unleashed II drew inspiration from The Outfoxies when developing the game's four player fighting mode.
+The developers behind Star Wars: The Force Unleashed II drew inspiration from The Outfoxies when developing the game's four-player fighting mode.